 - Introduction to menopause and hot flashes

 - Which alternative prescription medications are effective in treating hot flash symptoms of menopause?

 - Why are some doctors reluctant to recommend nonprescription therapies for menopause symptoms?

 - What alternative treatments for menopause have been scientifically studied?

 - Find a local Obstetrician-Gynecologist in your town

 Which alternative prescription medications are effective in treating hot flash symptoms of menopause?

 A few prescription medications, in addition to estrogen, can provide relief for hot flashes.
 While none of these drugs is as effective as estrogen, studies show that non-estrogen drugs may have up to 70% of the effectiveness of estrogen therapy when treating hot flashes.

-- Selective serotonin reuptake inhibitors (SSRI's): This class of medication is used to treat depression and anxiety.
-In clinical studies, however, low doses of SSRI's have been shown to be effective in decreasing menopausal hot flashes.
-The SSRI that has been tested most extensively is venlafaxine (Effexor), although there is also evidence showing that paroxetine (Paxil, Paxil CR) and fluoxetine (Prozac) can be effective in controlling hot flashes.
+- Selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs): This class of medication is used to treat depression and anxiety.
+In clinical studies, however, low doses of SSRIs and SNRIs have been shown to be effective in decreasing menopausal hot flashes.
+The SNRI that has been tested most extensively is venlafaxine (Effexor), although there is also evidence showing that the SSRIs paroxetine (Paxil, Paxil CR) and fluoxetine (Prozac) can be effective in controlling hot flashes.